Skip to main content

 Regularly reviewing your analytics reports helps you analyze your incoming queries and think about getting better results.
 By looking at your top 10 queries, the most popular words and phrases, and perhaps most importantly, which searches return no results, you can make intelligent choices about your content, search, and index settings.

-Advanced settings to avoid insufficient results
+Advanced settings to increase results

 Algolia offers some settings explicitly designed to resolve insufficient results.

-Remove words if no results
+Remove words when no results are found

 This technique only works with multi-word queries.

-Matching individual words
+Match individual words

 By default, Algolia returns matches that contain all a query’s words: